Historical curiosity: how asymptotic freedom of the Yang-Mills theory could have been discovered three times before Gross, Wilczek, and Politzer, but was not

 By 1972, when Veltman and I had worked out many examples of gauge models, we knew how to compute the renormalization counter terms, and I had found a way to relate these to the equations governing the running coupling constants.
 Veltman was not interested in these findings.
 According to him, they were only relevant for Euclidean space, which has nothing to do with experimental observations, all done in Minkowski space.
 On several occasions I mentioned to him the possibility of a pure gauge theory for the strong interactions, but his mind was made up.
 As long as they produced no answer to the quark confinement problem, such ideas are useless, and no referee would accept a publication suggesting such an idea.

-In June 1972, a small meeting was organized in Marseilles by C.P.~Korthals~Altes.
+In June 1972, a small meeting was organized in Marseilles\,\footnote{{\sl Colloquium on Renormalization of Yang-Mills Fields and Applications to Particle Physics}, Centre de Physique Th\'eorique, June 19, 1972, Marseilles, France.} by Christiaan P.~Korthals~Altes.
 Symanzik was there.
 Upon arrival, right at the airport, Symanzik and I began to discuss our work.
 Symanzik explained that he worked on $\lambda\phi^4$ theory with negative $\lambda$, because of its interesting scaling properties.
 He had been attracted by the idea that theories with a negative $\beta$ function would reproduce parton-like behavior, but, the only models with such properties that he could think of were theories with a negative squared coupling constant, $g^2<0$ or $\lambda<0$.

 Naturally, I asked him how he would solve the problem that the energy appears to be unbounded from below.
 He explained that perhaps this problem could be cured by non-perturbative effects, which at that time were badly understood.
 But I informed him of my finding that the coefficient determining the running of the coupling strength, that he called $\beta(g^2)$, for gauge theories is negative.
 Symanzik was surprised and skeptical. ``If this is true, it will be very important, and you should publish this result quickly, and if you won't, somebody else will,'' he said.